TartanLlama/tartanllama.github.io/_posts/2016-06-22-integral_variable.md

 This may seem a bit crazy; how can a `static_assert` on the same expression yield different values?
 Actually, this successfully compiles on both Clang and GCC (I haven't tested MSVC and am scared to).
 The rest of this post will detail how this works.

+This post is split into three sections:

+- Variable encoding
+- Constexpr counter
+- integral_variable

+Since there are some fairly advanced concepts at work here, it might help to read each section a couple of times over before moving on to the next one.

 Before I get into the gory details, I should note that this work is all based off of [Filip Roséen](http://stackoverflow.com/users/1090079/filip-ros%C3%A9en-refp)'s series of posts about non-constant constant expressions.
 These posts can be found [here](http://b.atch.se/).
 Filip goes into a lot of the details about why this is all technically standards-conformant, with all the necessary standardese included in the post.
 I'll be writing at a higher level and glossing over some of the more complex details, so if you want to know the rest, go read Filip's blog.

 -------------------